abhijeet586/abhijeet586/README.md

 </div>

 ### PROFILE
-I am a computer science student and a full-stack developer dedicated to building high-performance applications that bridge complex backend logic with intuitive user experiences.I am currently learning a lot of new tech and will be posting my projects here.
+<p>I am a computer science student and a full-stack developer dedicated to building high-performance applications that bridge complex backend logic with intuitive user experiences.I am currently learning a lot of new tech and will be posting my projects here.</p>
 ---

 ### CORE_STACK